cnnranderson/graal/README.md

 1. You'll need the following applications to start working on a server
     - [Graal client](https://github.com/cnnranderson/graal/releases/tag/v6.0.3.7-client) - **v6.0.3.7** *(Preferred)*
-    - [Gs2Emu](https://github.com/cnnranderson/graal/releases/tag/v3.0.6-gs2emu) - *This is the GServer hosting application to expose a local server to the serverlist*
+    - [Gs2Emu](https://github.com/cnnranderson/graal/releases/tag/v3.0.6-gs2emu) - *This is the GServer hosting application to expose a local server to the serverlist.*
     - [Remote Control](https://github.com/cnnranderson/graal/releases/tag/v2-rc) - *Otherwise known as RC2/RC3.
 Either version works, however, v2 has a better track record.*
-2. Create an account
+2. Create an account using the [Account Creator](https://graalserver.com/accountcreator.php)
+    - This allows you to login to the Graal Clients.
+    - If you've lost your password, simply create your account again.
+Profiles are currently broken/unsupported and all that happens is it will overwrite with new credentials so you can login again.
+3. Review the [GServer Setup](/docs/gserver/gserver.md) guide to continue setting up your server!

 ## Helpful Links